dhanraj989/bordersandpoints/README.md

   output_file_path: path in which output file to be stored

-**Steps to be followed to add border lines and tracking a point which is continuously present in a 2D tree trunk video** Steps to be followed to add border lines and tracking a point which is continuously present in a 2D tree trunk video:
+**Steps to be followed to add border lines and tracking a point which is continuously present in a 2D tree trunk video:**
+Steps to be followed to add border lines and tracking a point which is continuously present in a 2D tree trunk video:
 * First use the process_video function and get the video with point tracked
 * Then use border_lines_cap function with output video file from process_function as input